caro401/notes/src/content/notes/Rust variables are immutable by default.md

     let spaces = spaces.len();  // this one is a usize - i'm on a 64-bit machine so this is a 64 bit unsigned integer }
 ```

+You probably mainly use it for changing types via parsing in real life, for avoiding having a load of variables like `x_number`, `x_string` and the like.
+Or possibly for re-binding after having done some validation, or a pattern match or whatever.

 ## Sources